bitwebs/tangle/README.md

 TANGLE Desktop
 ======

-Tangle is an experimental peer-to-peer Web browser and fork of the Beaker Browser project.
+Tangle is an experimental peer-to-peer Web browser for Hyper, BIT, as well as the IPFS networks and it is a fork of the Beaker Browser project.
 It adds new APIs for building hostless applications while remaining compatible with the rest of the Web.
 [Visit the website.](https://bitweb.org/tangle/)

 Please feel free to open usability issues.
 Join us at #beakerbrowser on Freenode.